 Memphis was a centre for the worship of Ptah, god of creation and artworks, The creator god Ptah, his consort Sekhmet, and their son Nefertem, were the main focus of worship in the city which formed Memphis triad.

 The city of Memphis was the capital of ancient Egypt.
-It was the King’s residence and thepolitical administrative center until around 2,200 BC.after unification for upper and lower Egypt.
+It was the King’s residence and the political administrative centre until around 2,200 BC. after unification for upper and lower Egypt.

 First, the city was having many fine temples, palaces and gardens. the city became scattered ruins, most of the city is gone, or lies below cultivated fields, the city considered an open air museum includes vast monuments such as The Ramesses II statue, it is enormous statue carved in limestone.
 It is about 10m (33.8 ft) long.